bio-tools/biotoolsDocs/hangouts.rst

 *User accounts* (affiliations); *Recurrent users* (recorded?); *Entries*; *Content changes/edits* (recorded?); *Publications* (bio.tools technical progress - ideas for future publications  - what's in progress (sifterapp)

 7) *Update on agreed actions* :
-*Action* Henriette will contact Bernt Guldbrandsen for a representative from AU, QCG for the next meeting (ad 3) *Action* Maria Maddalena should please send the deadlines + events weekly alert to this quorum from now on (ad 4)
+*Action* Henriette will contact Bernt Guldbrandsen for a representative from AU, QCG for the next meeting (DONE, see Ad 1 below)
+*Action* Maria Maddalena should please send the deadlines + events weekly alert to this quorum from now on.
+DONE.

 8) *What else?*

+Minutes
+^^^^^^
+Ad 1)
+Outreach to TESS (sifter 140, Henriette): Henriette is helping organise a workshop (Fall, 2016) between Bio.tools and TeSS on how to enable cross-links between the two ressources.
+MBG partner involvement (sifter 178, Henriette): Bernt Guldbrandsen will shortly assign a technical member to help the bio.tools expansion (wild stock and plant breeding) and to participate in our meetings.
+Training platform (sifter 141, Henriette): It will be valuable to understand which E-learning ressources (online files, videos, slide decks etc) are available from the satellites.
+Henriette will ask this information from everyone.
+Hans I is willing to help make a video tutorial on 'how to load tools into Bio.tools' or 'how to get started, using COMPUTEROME'.
+Anne Wenzel is in the process of loading 400 RNA-bioinformatics tools onto Bio.tools, and to adjust EDAM ontology accordingly.
+Ad 2) No volunteer today.
+But great opportunity if needing input/bounce off idea Ad 3) Credits to Emil for expanding the bio.tools statistics to comprise more parameters.
+The report could perhaps be made to contain the 'priority' dimension (Henriette and Jon to liase before the meeting, about this) ad 4) Not done.
+We really should. ad 5) Not covered, due to time pressure. ad 6) Henriette will contact Emil about KPIs and tracking these

 Archive - Past meetings